insidewhy/action-jira-story-point-charts/readme.md

 charts: remaining-by-day by-status remaining-by-week in-review-and-test weekly-velocity
 ```

-There are additional `velocity-by-developer` and `velocity-by-developer-this-week` charts available which are not produced by default.
+There are additional `velocity-by-developer`, `velocity-by-developer-this-week` and `velocity-by-developer-last-week` charts available which are not produced by default.
 These charts need `developer` and `dev-complete-time` field configurations.

 #### jira-fields